Using the AssetLib¶

 Similarly to the web version of the AssetLib, here you can search for assets by category, name, and sort them by factors such as name or edit date.

 Notably, you can only fetch assets for the current version of Godot you are running.
-Also, you can only download Projects, Demos and Templates from the Project Manager view of the AssetLib, while Addons (tools, scripts, materials etc.) can only be downloaded from the in-project AssetLib.
+Projects, Demos and Templates can be downloaded from from the Project Manager view of the AssetLib.
+Addons (tools, scripts, materials etc.) can be downloaded from the in-project AssetLib and added to the current project.
 In addition, unlike when using the web frontend, the search results are updated in real-time (you do not have to press Search after every change to your search query for the changes to take place).

 In the future, you will be able to choose a different AssetLib provider to fetch assets from (using the Site dropdown menu), however currently only the official Godot website version of the AssetLib is supported, as well as the version that may be running on your local machine’s web server (the localhost option).